5 Days 4 Nights

 With our updated protocol, we hope to offer you a safe stay without compromising on our excellent service.
 We will continue adapting our standards according to the recommendations of health experts.

 The Inca Trail 2D is open again as of Nov 2020 with a capacity of 150 people per day (down from 500).

 We do not have confirmation as yet for the Classic Inca Trail 4D but we will keep you posted.
 There are vulnerable communities along this trail and they are being closely monitored by the Peruvian Government.

 The minister has informed that only 675 people will be allowed inside Machu Picchu per day, which is 30% of its capacity pre-pandemic.

 Visitors will enter in groups of 8, with a tour guide, and will need to maintain a distance of 1.5-2 meters apart.
 Visitors will only be permitted entry when accompanied by a professional guide and have their tickets booked through a registered travel agent, such as Killa Expeditions.

 All of the above information is subject to change.
 Right now Peru has opened its borders to most countries but we recommend checking specifics for your country as these are updated regularly.

 Wishing you happy and safe travels!

 WHEN TO GO AND DEGREE OF DIFFICULTY

 Year round.
 This trek is rated as a very challenging or advanced hike considering the high altitudes, length of walking and 7 strenuous summits.
-It is recommended that you acclimatize in Cusco for at least 3 days before trekking.
+It is recommended that you have multi-day trekking experience, experience trekking at high altitude, and acclimatize in Cusco for at least 3 days before trekking.